TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Therefore, Diachromatic does not use this approach but requires this parameter to be specified using the ``-l <size>`` option.

-We recommend to use external tool such as the `peak caller Q`_ for fragment size estimation.
+We recommend to use an external tool such as the `peak caller Q`_ for fragment size estimation.
 Even though the Hamming distance method implemented in Q is intended for ChIP-seq data, it is also suitable for Hi-C, because at restriction sites, the reads distribute in a strand specific fashion that is similar to that observed for ChIP-seq reads.

-Within Diachromatic, inward pointing read pairs for which the distance between the 5' ends *d* is less than the specified threshold *Tu* are categorized as un-ligated pairs.
+With Diachromatic, inward pointing read pairs for which the distance between the 5' ends *d* is less than the specified threshold *Tu* are categorized as un-ligated pairs.